Marc Ferro: Life and career

+Marc Ferro was born in Paris to a Greek-Italian father and a Russian-born Jewish mother (née Firdmann (Oudia)), who died in Auschwitz in June 1943.

 Ferro worked on early twentieth-century European history, specialising in the history of Russia and the USSR, as well as the history of cinema.

-His Ukrainian-Jewish mother was murdered during the Holocaust.

 He was Director of Studies in Social Sciences at the École des hautes études en sciences sociales.
 He was a co-director of the French review Annales and co-editor of the Journal of Contemporary History.